-Nestled between two mountain ranges the isolated, slate-grey village of Patterdale can only be reached by Kirkstone Pass to the south or alongside Ullswater to the North.
+Nestled between two mountain ranges the isolated, slate-grey village of Patterdale can only be reached by Kirkstone pass to the South or along side Ullswater to the North.
 Legend has it that in the 15th century St. Patrick, having been marooned on Duddon Sands, walked 30 miles overland to this valley and gave Patterdale it's acient name of St. Patricks dale.

-Current day Patterdale is little changed and is still made up of only a handful of cottages, The White Lion Pub, The Patterdale Hotel, a post-office, village school, the firestation and the church.
+Current day Patterdale is little changed and is still made up of only a handful of cottages, The white Lion pub, The Patterdale Hotel, a post office, village school, the firestation and the church.